milnomada/text-to-image/README.md

 # Text to Image

-Utility to generate images with text
+Node.js module to generate images with arbitrary text and colors
 Ported from [text-edit](https://github.com/zonayedpca/text-image) and modified to run the image render process server side using offline node.js dom management libraries.

 ## Dependencies